eleonore-rupprecht/TripleTen--Project-Portfolio/SuperStore Consult/README.md

 This was my fourth project in the TripleTen Business Intelligence Analytics Program!
 I worked independently to put my Tableau visualization skills into action.
 The goal was to step into a consultant's shoes, analyze the store’s operations, and recommend strategies to boost profitability and help the business avoid bankruptcy.

-### Link to Tableau Public for Full Tablau Analysis
+### Link to Tableau Public for Full Tableau Analysis
 https://public.tableau.com/app/profile/eleonore.rupprecht/viz/SuperstoreConsult/Sheet1_1#1

 ### Table of Contents for Repository Artifacts